jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/beta/clients/index.md

 #### Region

-You can override the AWS region for each client.
+You can set the AWS region for each client.
 You will typically do this when the target account is in a different region to Jenkins.

 ```yaml
 unclassified: